robbenz/dia_plugs/social-media-icons-widget/readme.txt

 == Changelog ==

 = 15.10 =
+* Removed all of the floats in favor of display:inline-block instead
+* Style now queues above theme's style.css in most themes

+= 15.10 =
-* Fix error with WPML where changing languages broke the icon path.
+* Fix error with WPML where changing languages broke the icon path

 = 15.07 =
-* Replaced http:// in unused input boxes with placeholder attribute instead.
+* Replaced http:// in unused input boxes with placeholder attribute instead
-* Added CSS for icons in widget settings.
+* Added CSS for icons in widget settings
-* Updated the way icon path for custom icons is generated to stop conflicts with multilingual plugins.
+* Updated the way icon path for custom icons is generated to stop conflicts with multilingual plugins

 = 15.06 =
-* Fixed Undefined index errors.
+* Fixed Undefined index errors
-* Removed Technorati profile field.
+* Removed Technorati profile field
-* Added dailymotion and Twitch profile fields.
+* Added dailymotion and Twitch profile fields

 = 14.10 =
-* Added Soundcloud to default list of services.
+* Added Soundcloud to default list of services
-* Implemented slash fix for those running the plugin on XAMMP/Windows (Thanks VictoriousK).
+* Implemented slash fix for those running the plugin on XAMMP/Windows (Thanks VictoriousK)

 = 14.08 =
-* Added prefixes to PHP variables to prevent conflicts with other plugins.
+* Added prefixes to PHP variables to prevent conflicts with other plugins

 = 14.07 =
-* Added 500px, Codepen, Envato, Kickstarter, Speaker Deck, Vine.
+* Added 500px, Codepen, Envato, Kickstarter, Speaker Deck, Vine
-* Removed Forrst.
+* Removed Forrst
-* Added ability to filter opening, closing tags and HTML for icon output.
+* Added ability to filter opening, closing tags and HTML for icon output
-* Added target="_blank" for links to open in a new window by default.
+* Added target="_blank" for links to open in a new window by default

 = 14.05 =
-* Fixed broken image links when WordPress is installed under a directory.
+* Fixed broken image links when WordPress is installed under a directory

 = 14.04 =
-* Added new options for About.me, Email, GitHub, Medium, and WordPress profile links.
+* Added new options for About.me, Email, GitHub, Medium, and WordPress profile links
-* Updated all icons to Simple Icons set.
+* Updated all icons to Simple Icons set

 = 14.03 =
-* Removed @getimagesize function for compatibility purposes.
+* Removed @getimagesize function for compatibility purposes
-* New accounts are now added via WordPress filter rather than editing core plugin code.
+* New accounts are now added via WordPress filter rather than editing core plugin code

 = 13.05 =
-* Fixed image and CSS paths.
+* Fixed image and CSS paths

 = 13.04 =
-* Initial commit.
+* Initial commit

 = trunk =
-* Initial commit.
+* Initial commit

 == Upgrade Notice ==

+= 15.10 =
+* Removed all of the floats in favor of display:inline-block instead
+* Style now queues above theme's style.css in most themes

 = 14.03 =
 Removed @getimagesize function for compatibility purposes.
-New accounts are now added via WordPress filter rather than editing core plugin code.
+New accounts are now added via WordPress filter rather than editing core plugin code

 = 13.05 =
-Fixed image and CSS paths.
+Fixed image and CSS paths

 = 13.04 =
-Initial commit to WordPress plugin repository.
+Initial commit to WordPress plugin repository